Add a filter to a vector query in Azure AI Search

 Chart showing QPS performance for small, medium, and large indexes for relative QPS.

 The horizontal axis represents the filtering rate, or the percentage of candidate documents after applying the filter.
-For example, 1.00% means that one percent of the search corpus was selected by the filter criteria.
+For example, a rate of 1.00% means the filter criteria selected one percent of the search corpus.